 Farm to School

-Fresh, local foods — including school milk!i — can be a great addition to nutritious meals and snacks.
+Fresh, local foods — including school milk!i — can be nutritious additions to meals and snacks.
 That’s one of the reasons it’s a great idea to organize a “farm-to-school” program to learn about where your food comes from and lead efforts to have your school purchase and serve nutritious, fresh, regionally grown and raised food!

 i 10 Facts About Local Food in School Cafeterias 2013.
 United States Department of Agriculture.